 Emergency Shelters and Transitional Housing

 Emergency shelters are a safe place for people to stay while they work to find stable housing.
-The Region of Waterloo provides funding to seven shelters in Waterloo Region.
+The Region of Waterloo provides funding to several shelters across Waterloo Region.

 Emergency shelters in Waterloo Region